ekaf/wordnet-prolog/README.md

 WNprolog-3.1 is a Prolog version of WordNet 3.1.

-The accompanying wnprolog.pl program implements common WordNet use cases, and is intended later to also include more formal checks, like f. ex. transitive loop detection.
+The accompanying wnprolog.pl file is a SWI-prolog program implementing some common WordNet use cases, and a few formal checks, like symmetry and transitive loop detection.